Skip to product information

 Rare John MacBride 1916 commemorative poster.

-John MacBride ; Irish: Seán Mac Giolla Bhríde; (7 May 1868 – 5 May 1916) was an Irish republican and military leader.
-He was executed by the British government for his participation in the 1916 Easter Rising in Dublin.
+John MacBride was born on the 7th May 1868 and was an Irish republican and military leader who was executed for his participation in the 1916 Easter Rising.

-After the Boer war he travelled to Paris where he married Maud Gonne In 1903.They had one child, Sean MacBride, but the marriage ultimately failed and they divorced in Paris.
-After returning permanently from Paris to Dublin in 1905 MacBride joined other Irish nationalists in preparing for an insurrection.
-Because he was so well known to the British, the leaders thought it wise to keep him outside their secret military group planning a Rising.
-As a result he happened to find himself in the midst of the Rising without notice.
-He was in Dublin early on Easter Monday morning to meet his brother Dr. Anthony MacBride, who was arriving from Westport to be married on the Wednesday.
-The Major walked up Grafton St and saw Thomas MacDonagh in uniform and leading his troops.
-He offered his services and was appointed second-in-command at the Jacob's factory.
+In 1903 ,following the Boer war, he went to Paris where he met and married Maud Gonne in 1903.They had just one child, Sean MacBride, but the marriage ultimately failed and they divorced in Paris.
+After returning permanently fto Dublin in 1905 MacBride joined other Irish nationalists in preparing for an revolution however because he was already well known to the autorities in Dublin, the leaders thought it wise to keep him outside their secret military group which was imminently planning the rebellion.
+It was for this reason that he found himself in the in middle of the Rising without having any prior knowledge of it .
+He was in Dublin early on Easter Monday morning and heading to meet his brother Dr. Anthony MacBride, who was arriving from Mayo on the train to be married on the following Wednesday.
+MacBride was walking up Grafton Street when saw Thomas MacDonagh in full uniform and leading his batallion.
+Without hesitation he immediately offered his services and was duly appointed second-in-command of the batallion which was on its way to the Jacob's factory building.

-After the Rising, MacBride was court-martialled under the Defence of the Realm Act and executed by firing squad in Dublin's Kilmainham Gaol on 5 May 1916.
-Facing the British firing squad, he said he did not wish to be blindfolded, adding "I have looked down the muzzles of too many guns in the South African war to fear death and now please carry out your sentence".
-He is buried in Dublin's Arbour Hill Prison.
+MacBride was court-martialled after the Rising surrender and executed by firing squad in Dublin's Kilmainham Gaol on the 5th of May.
+As he faced the firing squad, he said to the offcier in charge that he did not wish to be blindfolded, bravely stating that "I have looked down the muzzles of too many guns in the South African war to fear death and now please carry out your sentence".

 Originally printed and published by O'Loughlin, Murphy and Boland, (photo uncredited) , the text below the photograph simply states: "MAJOR JOHN MacBride , Executed, May 5th, , 1916".
 A remarkable reproduction on 210 gsm satin art paper , beautifully mounted on a mottled green suede background and set behind glass in a handmade, aged dark mahogany finish frame with a gold gilt sightline.